What is Decovil I?

 Decovil I (also called Decovil Heavy) is a lot thicker than Decovil Light.
 Depending on the bag you are making, adding a little bit of volume to your fabric is the desired thing.
 Stiff and flat interfacings do not look good in bags, and neither do the thick, puffy interfacings since they create a more homemade look.
 And no one wants to aim for that.
 That is why Decovil I is perfect for that.

-Decovil is very flexible and bendable compared to “regular’ stabilizers (especially the ones you would use for bags.
+Decovil is very flexible and bendable compared to “regular’ stabilizers (especially the ones you would use for bags).
 Do not use it when you want a slouchy effect.
 Decovil I doesn’t deform.
 No matter how many times you bend it, your project will stay flat, and your items will end up having a smooth surface and a great shape.
 Especially when using Quilting weight fabric, you will benefit from the qualities of Decovil I: it will give your items a real professional look AND touch, just like you would find it with store-bought bags and wallets.

 Sewing and usage

 Decovil I is excellent for sewing bags and wallets.
 It’s also great for making hats, belts and other accessories.
 You should not use it on all the pieces of your item.
 Only those parts that will shape your handbag or wallet.
 Use it for the bottom of small bags if you are not expecting super rigid support.
 There are other – cheaper – options for the bottom of your bag.
-It’s ideal for wallets or the flap in bags.
 The thickness and stiffness are perfect for wallets and flaps in bags.
 In both cases, you insert the Decovil I after you have turned the bag or wallet.
 You do not want to birth the Decovil I. Decovil I is easy to sew through, but you are not supposed to do that.
 At least not in your seams.
 While it’s easy to sew through it’s a pain to fold it crisp in your seams (hence why its so perfect, since it’s virtually not possible to make creases in it).
 You definitely should trim the seam allowances off the pieces of Decovil I before fusing it.
 Turning it right side out through an opening in a lining may not even be possible.
 For that reason, it’s better to place the stabilizer inside your project at the end of the sewing process.

 Tricks of the trade

 First, fuse a layer of regular woven interfacing on your fabric and on top of that fuse the Decovil I or Decovil I Light.
 When fusing, set the heat a little lower and keep your iron at least 8 seconds on every spot.
 It’s better to prolong the time than to set the temperature higher.
 Let your fabric with Decovil cool for at least 30 minutes on a flat surface before you work with it.
-The glue in the Decovil needs time to adhere entirely to your fabric and those thirty minutes cool down period will grant you with a perfectly working material.
+The glue in the Decovil needs time to adhere entirely to your fabric and those thirty minutes cool-down period will grant you with a perfectly working material.
 In all circumstances, do not have Decovil in your seam allowance.
-If you do not have separate pattern pieces for it, cut the Decovil piece without the seam allowance and place it entered onto the wrong side of your fabric (the shiny side of the Decovil is the glue side), making sure you have no Decovil inside the seam allowance of your fabric.
+If you do not have separate pattern pieces for it, cut the Decovil piece without the seam allowance and place it centred onto the wrong side of your fabric (the shiny side of the Decovil is the glue side), making sure you have no Decovil inside the seam allowance of your fabric.
 When sewing, make sure to let the needle run precisely along the edge of the Decovil part.

 Sometimes it’s better not to fuse